Email this article Print article

 Network Storage saw a number of vendors ranked highly by their solution providers.
 In the end, IBM went home with the Overall Category award, winning the Support subcategory and tying with Hitachi for tops in Partnering.
 In Mobile Computing, IBM won in the Product Innovation subcategory and went home with the overall title.

-In the Desktop & Server Processors category, archrivals Intel and AMD battled it out with Intel leading in Product Innovation.
+In the Desktop and Server Processors category, archrivals Intel and AMD battled it out with Intel leading in Product Innovation.
 The duo tied in Support and AMD took Partnership.
 Overall, Intel won the category.

 For detailed results and anlysis, see our Oct.
 13 issue.